Financial support for heat pumps and biomass boilers

 - social housing – that is, any rental or owned accommodation that’s provided at lower than market value to people that could not have afforded it otherwise (including arrangements like shared ownership)

-- properties that have already received government funding or support for a heat pump or biomass boiler
+- properties that have already received funding from government or an Energy Company Obligation for the purchase or installation of the heat pump or biomass boiler

 An energy performance certificate (EPC) gives information about a property’s energy use, with recommendations on how to reduce energy demand and save money.
 It’s required every time you buy, sell or rent a property.